Affordable housing crisis looms

 Thaxton said he’s not about to blame any one group, but it’s important to note that while the demand for affordable housing is rising rapidly, “no such housing is being constructed at this time.”

-He defines “affordable housing” as residences that does not cost a family any more than 30 percent of its income each month.
+He defines “affordable housing” as residences that do not cost a family more than 30 percent of its income each month.

-He explained that developers are building larger, more expensive homes that are out of the reach of much of the work force.
+He said that developers are building larger, more expensive homes that are out of the reach of much of the work force.

 “We’re not building entry-level housing,” he said.
 “And the issue is with us and not about to go away overnight.”